Micro Genius: Consoles and accessories

 There are several models of the Micro Genius, but the Micro Genius IQ-501 was particularly popular until the official introduction of competitors like Sega and Nintendo in the regions where it was sold.

-The games came in form of 60-pin cartridges, identical to those of the Japanese Famicom, which were inserted from the top into a cartridge port.
+The games came in form of 60-pin cartridges, identical to those of the Japanese Famicom, which were inserted from the top into a cartridge port, or in form of standard Super Famicom cartridges for SNES clones.

-A standard Micro Genius console package came with two wired controllers and sometimes a light gun.
+A standard Micro Genius console package came with two wired controllers and sometimes with light guns, which consisted of the Uzi Light Gun or the Machine Light Gun and the Infrared Light Phaser, a clone of the NES Zapper.
 Some models also used an RF antenna to transmit signals wirelessly to a receiver inserted in the TV.
 Later incarnations came with IR wireless controllers.